BatistaYuri/log-rock-challenger/README.md

 ## Installation and configuration

-Este projeto foi desenvolvido utilizando [Python 3.13](https://www.python.org/downloads/)
+This project was developed using [Python 3.13](https://www.python.org/downloads/)

 ### Clone repository